theharvardcrimson/comp-materials/workshops/1/slides/sections/html.md

 ::left::

 - `div` is block while `span` is inline.
-Both are the most basic/simple wrapper elements.
+Both are the most basic/simple wrapper elements

 ```html
 <div>